 In the end, however, our most beloved expression that we coined over the years in street hockey occurred was the result of a major blizzard that hit New England like a blitzkrieg.
 On Sunday evening, February 10, 1969, an unyielding winter storm brought thirty-four inches of wet snow to the region.
 The historic tempest, the most notable to hit the Commonwealth until the infamous Blizzard of ’78, was accompanied by high winds, which blanketed our streets to such an extent that Massachusetts Governor Frank Sargent ordered public schools to be closed for a week.

-The intimacy of being fenced in by snow was mesmerizing after we commenced playing street hockey that Tuesday afternoon.
+After we commenced playing street hockey that Tuesday afternoon, the intimacy of being fenced in by snow was mesmerizing.
 I soon began to knock away shots on goal with my stick by ricocheting tennis balls towards the wall.
 Each ball would vault off the rock-hard barrier and spring down the driveway and away from the players bunched up toward the net.
 “Now that’s what I call icing!”
 I bellowed.

-Because the backup center for our Boston Celtics, Wayne Embry, had been given the nickname, “Wayne the Wall,” by Boston Celtics broadcaster, Johnny Most, for Embry’s prowess on defense, we quickly named the gigantic snowbank after him.
+Because the backup center for our Boston Celtics at the time, Wayne Embry, had been given the nickname, “Wayne the Wall,” by Boston Celtics broadcaster, Johnny Most, we nimbly named the gigantic snowbank after him.

 Over the next six weeks, “Wayne the Wall” stood tall in every sense of the word.
 The offensive players used the wall as the ultimate deflector; they would intentionally aim for it at an angle in hopes that it would then reverberate off the bank and on a certain unsuspecting goaltender.
 When I mentioned one time that “Wayne the Wall” should be credited with the goal if it was scored on a “snowbank deflection,” my peers readily agreed with me.
 As I learned to use it as a clearing spot away from the offensive players, the wall as my most conspicuous defensive weapon that winter.

 Although we continued to play street hockey over at the Fays for a handful of years afterward, the winter of “Wayne the Wall” proved to be our Finest Hour.
 By the time we had puts our sticks away, and the snow had vanished into the promise of spring, our beloved barrier reminded us that life had no pleasure unless it was shared with one another and that fairness didn’t mean that everything was going to be parcelled out equally.
-We learned about being part of something larger than ourselves, and that life has no pleasure unless it was shared with others.
+We learned about being part of something larger than ourselves, and that the good things in life often come from the most unexpected of places.

 “Well, Mr. Fay, I remember when you used to peek out the kitchen window and watch us,” I responded.
 “The amazing thing was that the wall remained so solid for so long that winter!”